ebp-group/walkalytics-clients/Readme.md

 * OpenLayers
 * Leaflet

+There is also an [R wrapper](https://github.com/zumbov2/walkalytics) for the API available.

 More examples are welcome.
 Fork this repo and send a pull request.

 ## Setting up an API key file